 Ramanujan's remarkable use of metaphors and similes is seen throughout the poem.
-The 'glasses' in the fifth stanza are not opticals but that 'one glass eye' stands for his attitude of seeing 'One in the Many'.
-People have double meaning of everything, one material and another This 'double vision/with spiritual. one adjustment/of glasses is lost at the age of sixty.
-The contains the wonderful metaphor stanza 'sentence'.
-As the sentence is remembered only dimly after a long period and then it is wrongly analysed losing references, poet is also afraid of being forgotten wrongly estimated.
+The 'glasses' in the fifth stanza are not opticals but that 'one glass eye' stands for 25 his attitude of seeing 'One in the Many'.
+People have double meaning of everything, one material and another This 'double vision/with spiritual. one small adjustment/of glasses is lost at the age of sixty.
+The contains the wonderful metaphor last stanza of A 'sentence'.
+As the sentence is remembered only dimly after a long period and then it is wrongly analysed losing its references, poet is also afraid of being forgotten and wrongly estimated.
 The metaphor seems to refer also to the meaning of 'sentence' as 'punishment', i.e. he fears his children would serve without any term.
-The images woodpecker plucking tree-worms and vultures picking soft parts of the body, make us understand his feelings.
+The images of woodpecker plucking tree-worms and vultures picking soft parts of the body, make us understand his feelings.

-Ramanujan's conscious attitude towards the relationship of past and present is expressed in his desire to look for 'the presence of the past' in the present 'by staying on the roof', after his death, 'as a peeping-tem ghost'.
+Ramanujan's conscious attitude towards the relationship of past and present is expressed in his desive to look for 'the presence of the past' in the present $\frac{1}{2}$ staying on the roof', after his death, 'as a peeping-term ghost'.
 He is firm in his opinion that one is always related to past, present and future at the same time.
 Past is always present in the present, present is established on the foundation of the past and the present only decides the future.

-Bruce king comments: 'Entries for a Catalogue of Fears' also uses images of growing from the past but they are of an unwanted future imprisoned by an unhealthy sense 27 of traditions".
+Bruce king comments : 'Entries for a Catalogue of Fears' also uses images of growing from the past but they are of an unwanted future imprisoned by an unhealthy sense 27 of traditions".
 According to Laxmi Raghunandan," In